RaphaelIT7/gmod-holylib/README.md

 If recursive is set, then the size of referenced objects is added to the total result.<br>
 ignoreGCObjects - A **sequential** table inside which you can provide GC objects that should be ignored like the global table/`_G`<br>

+## nw2
+Simple purpose - to fix NW2Vars from breaking.<br>
+This bug happens under the following scenario:<br>

+An new entity spawns the **first time** / no entity of it's class was created before.<br>
+Then on this new entity - a NW2Var is set with it's creation.<br>

+Now the issue is - when the engine packs the entity for networking, it'll store the packed data as the baseline.<br>
+This **includes** NW2Vars and this baseline is used for all entities of the same class meaning the NW2Var would be present for all of them.<br>
+This storing into the base line **only** happens once for the first time an entitiy was created - this is per entity class!<br>
+(C++ entities - Lua's all share one class meaning this bug would apply a NW2Var to all of them!)<br>

+Now what this module does - it prevents writing NW2Vars into the baseline ensuring they won't be applied to all entites of the same class.<br>

 # Unfinished Modules

 ## serverplugins